spatie/myray.app/docs/php/vanilla-php/phpstan.md

 ---
-title: Configure PHPStan
+title: Configure PHPStan to detect ray calls
+menuTitle: Configure PHPStan
 weight: 9
 ---

-# Configure PHPStan to detect ray calls

 Ray allows you to specify a custom PHPStan rule that lets you detect remaining ray calls in your application.